MadeByMike/madebymike/_posts/2014-9-10-understanding-flexbox.md

 extra_css:
   - understanding-flex.css
 ---
-This is not the [complete guide to Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/), rather it's the minimal guide.
 Instead of covering all properties of Flexbox this article focuses on understanding how Flexbox calculates the width of items.
 The examples in this article are all in the context of a horizontal layout, but the same logic applies if you use a vertical layout.

 If you don't know what Flexbox is, it's a layout method best suited for distributing the available space inside a container, amongst child items, even when the number of child items, their size and even their DOM order is not known or might change.
-Take a look at some examples, it might look like magic, but it's not there is a method for calculating the size of child items.
+[Have a look at this guide](http://css-tricks.com/snippets/css/a-guide-to-flexbox/), and [take a look at some examples](http://codepen.io/MadeByMike/pen/26cb650eaef356da925e75139537f74e) it might look like magic, but it's not, there is a method for calculating the size of child items.

 ##How does it work?

+The full algorithm for working out flexbox a layout in any situation is [available here](http://dev.w3.org/csswg/css-flexbox/#layout-algorithm), but as the spec rightly states:

+<blockquote>Authors writing web pages should generally be served well by the individual property descriptions, and do not need to read this section unless they have a deep-seated urge to understand arcane details of CSS layout.</blockquote>

+While this is true, I believe that designers and developers will want to understand some parts of the layout algorithm.
+In particular so that they can roughly estimate width of height of flex items and confidently assign flex values with excessive trial and error.
+That is what this description aims to provide, just the bare minimum of how to determine the width of an item.

-Flexbox is like us, it just wants to fit in.
+Flexbox wants to fit in.
 If a flex item is allowed to be itself the flex-basis tells the browser what size it wants to be.
 Think of the flex-basis as a suggested size or ideal size.
 If a flex-basis is not set, or if it is set to 'auto', it will equal the initial size of the element.
 In other words, it will be the width of its inner content.

 <strong>Note:</strong> If a flex item has borders, margin or padding these values need to be added to the flex-basis according to the current box-sizing method when calculating the remaining space.
 They should also be added to the values at then end of calculation to get the final outer width of each flex item.